Remote Sensing & Earth Observation Check out our services and portfolio.

 Coastal waters are dynamic and changing environments.
 Monitoring and measuring water depth is crucial for the safety of navigation and the integrated coastal zone management (ICZM).
 Deriving bathymetry from satellite has key benefits being more cost effective, available for remote and inaccessible areas and quicker to delivery than traditional methods.

-ARGANS has developed innovative methodologies for generating IHO-compliant nautical charts derived from satellite multi-spectral images processed using an adaptive look-up table physics-based inversion technique pioneered by Dr John Hedley, one of our collaborators, under contract to the French Hydrographical & Oceanographic Office (SHOM).
+ARGANS has developed innovative methodologies for generating IHO-compliant nautical charts derived from satellite multi-spectral images processed using an adaptive look-up table physics-based inversion technique, with the assistance of one of our collaborators, under contract to the French Hydrographical & Oceanographic Office (SHOM).

 ESA contract involving a consortia led by ARGANS providing support needed for updating and validating algorithms to be used in the processor for the 4th Reprocessing of MERIS data intended to facilitate a smooth transition towards Sentinel-3 products.

 ARGANS provides technical support to ESA in activities involving the International Disaster 'Space & Natural Disasters and CEOS Working Group Disaster Relief Management.
 This involves preparing the Charter Annual Report, collecting performance metrics and performing analyses, preparing dissemination materials and co-ordinating pilot projects [2014-2016].